Ida Crown Jewish Academy: History

 Leaders from the Associated Talmud Torahs (ATT) and Hebrew Theological College met in 1942 to address growing educational concerns.
 The primary problem centered around the fact that many Jewish children began to drop their studies around bar mitzvah time, setting the scene for rampant assimilation and a loss of tradition.
 They eventually established a plan: to create a high school which taught Judaic studies.
 Ideally, these students would move on to pursue Jewish higher education.

-The school began as Chicago Jewish Academy and was first located on the West side on the corner of Douglas Blvd. and St. Louis Ave.
-It was a coeducational junior high school with grades 6-10, subsequent grades were added with each upcoming year.
-The school became a complete four-year secondary school in September, 1945.
+The school began as Chicago Jewish Academy and was first located on the West side of Chicago.
+It was situated on the corner of Douglas Blvd. and St. Louis Ave. and began as a coeducational junior high school with grades 6–10; subsequent grades were added with each upcoming year.
+The school became a complete four-year secondary school in September 1945.
 The first Commencement ceremony took place in June 1946.

 By that time, the school outgrew its facilities.
 The ATT purchased the building of the Metropolitan Masonic Temple in the Garfield Park area; the school moved to the building in 1947.
 The three-story building was remodeled during the two-year waiting period to accommodate the needs of an academy.

 Despite ample room and much progress, the West side of Chicago began to deteriorate as a whole by the early 1960s.
 The Academy was forced by virtue of circumstances to relocate in 1961 to the Torah Center.
 The move helped catalyze the institution of a new branch, a yeshiva; a section of the high school for boys, which included intensified Talmudic studies.
 To satisfy the needs of parents and help hinder overcrowding, a third branch, a Girls' school, was established in September 1967.

 The Chicago Jewish Academy made another move in 1968 due to overcrowding.
 To fund the move, the ATT proposed a campaign to raise funds for a building to house up to 400 students.
 This building, in the West Ridge area, a center of Jewish community regionally, was named the Ida Crown Jewish Academy, after a generous donation from the Crown family.

 Later, the Academy would drop its junior high school, and both branches became their own separate Jewish high schools.
 The Yeshiva became Fasman Yeshiva High School, in Skokie, and the Girls' School became Hannah Sacks Bais Yaakov.
 Still, the atmosphere and philosophy has generally remained the same over more than fifty years of progress.

 Ida Crown Jewish Academy made another move, this time to Skokie, to satisfy a student body that is primarily from the North Shore area and to address overcrowding at the current building.
-The building officially opened for learning on January 4, 2016.
+The building, the Esformes Family Campus, officially opened for learning on January 4, 2016.